 The Digital Humanities Lab is delighted to announce the three Postdoctoral Associates who will be joining the DHLab team for the 2017-2018 academic year.
 While here, the postdocs will pursue digital humanities research relevant to their academic disciplines, with a Yale faculty member serving as a mentor.

 Incoming DH Postdocs

-Damon Crockett's present work concerns the role of visual evidence in the special sciences.
+Damon Crockett's present work concerns the role of visual evidence in the social sciences.
 In particular, he considers the ways in which image data can be used to ground substantive explanations in fields like media studies, culture studies, and digital art history.
 During his appointment with the Yale Digital Humanities Lab, Damon plans to develop a set of flexible software tools for the direct visualization of image data.
 Additionally, he will conduct an in-depth user study aimed at making the tools as useful and learnable as possible.
 Damon will join the lab on September 1, 2017.

 Gabor Toth (currently a fellow of the German Historical Institute in Washington, DC) will join the DHLab in October 2017.
 His background spans both Digital Humanities and History.
 During his dual appointment in the DHLab and Fortunoff Video Archive, Gabor will work on a digital tool that will enable the exploration of a big collection of interviews with Holocaust survivors.
 Besides, Gabor will prepare a monograph on the computer-assisted analysis of Holocaust interviews.
 Gabor will join the lab on October 1, 2017.